NikKowPHP/social-brain/chapters/chapter-9.md

 ---
 ### **Milestone: The Core Trio is Complete**

-[AUTHOR'S NOTE: Insert a final, celebratory thumbnail of the Conductor's Dashboard.
-All three slots of the CORE TRIO section—"[ICON: Lungs]," "[ICON: Reflecting Arrows]," and "[ICON: Handshake]"—are now filled in and glowing.
-The Ensemble Toolkit section remains empty.]

 **This is the most important moment in your journey.** You have now installed the complete Core Trio: Regulation, Connection, and Trust.
 This engine is enough to successfully navigate the vast majority of human interactions.
 Everything that follows is a specialized instrument.
 Your core training is complete.